 Phuket Old Town (ย่านเมืองเก่า)

 The shophouses on Thalang Road and Dibuk Road were built by Hokkien Chinese merchants who came to Phuket during the tin mining boom of the 1800s and early 1900s.
-They married into local Malay families, created a hybrid culture called Baba-Nyonya, and left behind an architectural vocabulary that is still intact: shuttered facades in faded yellow and blue, five-foot walkways, carved wooden details that have survived the humidity for over a century.
+They married into local Malay families and created a hybrid culture called Baba-Nyonya.
+What they left behind is an architectural vocabulary still intact today.
+Shuttered facades in faded yellow and blue, five-foot walkways, carved wooden details that have survived the humidity for over a century.
 Walking the streets in the early morning, before the coffee shops open and the mural-spotting tourists arrive, the scale of that history actually settles on you.

 The Thai Hua Museum is the building to go to if you want that context made explicit.
-It was the old Chinese school, and its ฿200 admission gets you into a thoughtfully curated explanation of Baba-Nyonya culture: the dress, the language mix, the food.
+It was the old Chinese school, and its $6 admission gets you into a thoughtfully curated explanation of Baba-Nyonya culture, covering the dress, the language mix, and the food.
 It’s not a large museum, but it earns its admission in specificity.
 The Sunday Walking Street on Thalang Road runs from 6pm to 10pm and fills with local food vendors, handmade craft stalls, and live music.
 It’s genuinely good.
-Know that it’s Sundays only: I’ve seen travelers show up Saturday evening expecting it and find a quiet street.
+Know that it’s Sundays only.
+We’ve seen travelers show up Saturday evening expecting it and find a quiet street.
 The days are not interchangeable.

 The neighborhood rewards wandering.
-Take a side street off Thalang and you’ll find a Chinese shrine active enough that the incense is always burning, a mural of a local Chinese family eating together, and a coffee shop that still has the original teak floor from when it was a dry goods store.
+Take a side street off Thalang and you’ll find a Chinese shrine active enough that the incense is always burning.
+There are murals of local Chinese families eating together, and a coffee shop that still has the original teak floor from when it was a dry goods store.
 None of this requires a plan.

 4. Phi Phi Islands Day Trip (เกาะพีพี)